Pizza and 2-structures: A dissection proof of the higher-dimensional pizza theorem

 \item[--] Let $B'_{m-1,+}$ be the intersection of the trapezoid $B_{m-1,+}$ and $T_{2m-2}$.
 That is, $B'_{m-1,+}$ is the union of the interior of $B_{m-1,+}$ and the intersection of its boundary with the boundary of $R_0(a)$, minus the two extremal points of this intersection.

-\item[--] For $0\leq j\leq m-2$ let $Q'_{2j}$ be the union of the interior of $Q_{2j}$ and of the intersection of its boundary with the boundary of $R_0(a)$, minus the two extremal points of this intersection. \end{itemize} As for the set $R_{0,-}(a)$, it is the disjoint union of the following subsets: \begin{itemize} \item[--] Let $B'_{0,-}$ be the union of the interior of the triangle $B_{0,-}$ and the relative interior of the side that it shares with~$Q_{2m-3}$.
+\item[--] For $0\leq j\leq m-2$ let $Q'_{2j}$ be the intersection of the quadrilateral $Q_{2j}$ and $T_{2j}$.
+That is, $Q'_{2j}$ is the union of the interior of $Q_{2j+1}$ and the intersection of its boundary with the boundary of $R_0(a)$, minus the two extremal points of this intersection. \end{itemize} As for the set $R_{0,-}(a)$, it is the disjoint union of the following subsets: \begin{itemize} \item[--] Let $B'_{0,-}$ be the union of the interior of the triangle $B_{0,-}$ and the relative interior of the side that it shares with~$Q_{2m-3}$.

 \item[--] For $1\leq i\leq m-2$ let $B'_{i,-}$ be the intersection of the triangle $B_{i,-}$ with the interior of the chamber containing $B'_{i,-}$.
 That is, $B'_{i,-}$ is the union of the interior of $B_{i,-}$ and the relative interior of one of its two equal sides.